Stompers (toy): Generation II (Schaper)

-1983 was a year of major change for Stompers.
-The core line of 4x4 vehicles was given a second speed, free-wheeling when the vehicle was off, and wider tires.
+In 1983 the core line of 4x4 vehicles was given a second speed, free-wheeling ability when the vehicle was shut off, and wider tires.
 The Stomper II Authentic featured new graphics and fender flares.
-The older single-speed Stompers remained, positioned as an economical alternative to the new three-speed Stompers; the single-speeds now had no chrome and decal graphics.
+The older single-speed Stompers remained, positioned as an economical alternative to the new multi-speed Stomper, which omitted chrome and decal graphics.
 New Road Rods were "inspired by souped-up versions of today's most popular customized vehicles."
-The semis were renamed Road Kings and joined by Heavy Haulers, with wreckers or dump bodies.
-Wilderness Campers featured interchangeable tonneau covers and camper shells and could be had with a trailer carrying a boat or motorcycle.
-A bulldozer and front-end loader joined the Work x4s line, and the amphibious Water Demons and military-themed Mobile Force lines were introduced. most vehicles also included a Stunt Wheel, a fifth wheel that attached to the vehicle's underside and allowed it to be driven on two of its main wheels.
+The semi-truck line was renamed Road Kings and joined by Heavy Haulers which featured wrecker or dump bodies.
+Wilderness Campers featured interchangeable tonneau covers and camper shells and optionally a trailer carrying a boat or motorcycle.
+A bulldozer and front-end loader joined the Work x4s line, and the amphibious Water Demons and military-themed Mobile Force lines were introduced.
+Most vehicles also included a Stunt Wheel, a fifth wheel that attached to the vehicle's underside and allowed it to be driven on only two of its main wheels.
 The Wild Country play set was replaced by the Wild Canyon set, while the Badlands Trail and Devil Mountain set continued.
 The Stomper Super Cycles continued largely unchanged.

-1984 saw the introduction of Stomper Super Dragsters, "six supercharged neutron-powered dragsters" claimed to be "the fastest vehicles known to man."
-The three-wheeled All-Terrain Cycles were also new for 1984.
-The Wilderness Campers came with a trailer as standard and added a power take-off winch, and were renamed Workhorses.
-The Water Demons line expanded to six vehicles, and there were also new semi-trucks.
-Several new play sets were added, for both the Stomper II and Mobile Force lines, and two vehicles were dropped from the Road Rods line; these were repackaged into the Custom Kit and Deluxe Custom kit, allowing children to build a Stomper themselves.
+1984 introduced Stomper Super Dragsters and Three-wheeled All-Terrain Cycles.
+The Wilderness Campers now came with a trailer as standard and added a power take-off winch, and were renamed Workhorses.
+The Water Demons line expanded to six vehicles, and the semi-truck line also expanded.
+Several new play sets were added, for both the Stomper II and Mobile Force lines, and two vehicles were dropped from the Road Rods line; these were repackaged into the Custom Kit and Deluxe Custom kit, allowing children to build a custom Stomper.

-1985 brought the Monster 4x4s, much larger vehicles powered by C-cell batteries.
-Also new were the Speedsters, sports cars with steerable wheels and their own special track, and Zanees, which features huge engines that shook and made noise.
+Monster 4x4, much larger vehicles powered by C-cell batteries, Speedsters, sports cars with steerable wheels and their own special track, and Zanees, which featured outsized engines that shook and made noise, were introduced in 1985.
 Stomper Overdrives featured an over-running clutch mechanism.
 Futuristic vehicles made up the new Future Force line.
 A four-wheeled ATV joined the All-Terrain Cycles line, and two new Super Dragsters were added.
-The rest of the line continued largely unchanged, though the Competition Pull Set was dropped.
+The rest of the line continued largely unchanged, though the Competition Pull Set was discontinued.

-New for 1986 was the Trendsetters line.
+The Trendsetters line was new for 1986.
 Mini 4x4s, which were powered by a single AAA cell, was also new.
-The Future Force line gave way to the Mega Star line.
+The Future Force line was replaced by the Mega Star line.
 A Gator Rally set was new for the Speedsters line, and the All-Terrain Trail breaker joined the ATVs in the new All-Terrain Vehicles line.
-The Zanees, Super Dragsters, and Stomper Super Cycles disappeared, and other lines continued largely unchanged in what would be Schaper's final year.
+The Zanees, Super Dragsters, and Stomper Super Cycles were discontinued, and other lines continued largely unchanged in what would be Schaper's final year in business.